-Last Cargo Report.
+Last Cargo Report

-A traceable document, often an electronic transmitted text, from a qualified and authorised person stating the UN Number and Proper Shipping Name of the last cargo, including the technical name if the last an N.O.S. substance (not otherwise specified).
+A traceable document, which may be electronic, provided by a competent and authorised person and stating the UN Number and Proper Shipping Name of the last cargo, including the technical name if the last an N.O.S. substance (not otherwise specified).

-Non dangerous cargo should state the technical name.
-UN number does not apply.
+Non-dangerous (non-regulated) cargo should state the technical name; UN number does not apply.

 The brand name or proprietary name of the cargo is NOT the proper shipping name or the technical name.

-Last cargo data should be entered on the cleanliness document.
+Last cargo data should be entered on the cleaning document.

-It is an obligation of the tank owner to correctly declare the last cargo because it is the basis for the cleaning contractor to undertake a proper and safe cleaning service.
+It is an obligation of the tank owner to correctly declare the last cargo.
+It is the basis for the cleaning facility to undertake a proper and safe cleaning service.